Notes on the Gospel according to Matthew, Chapter 6

 23 Et magnificabor, et sanctificabor, et notus ero in oculis multarum gentium: et scient quia ego Dominus.

 The Greek word for hallowed was a rare one, and like the English term almost only found in a Biblical context.
 It means to honour or revere, but also to worship and glorify.
-In Judaism the Name of God is of extreme importance, and honouring the name central to piety.
+In Judaism, the Name of God is of extreme importance, and honouring the name central to piety.
 This is the same with Islam, since the 99 Names of God are also the Names of His Attributes.

 The tenth verse contains the second and third petitions to God.
 The opening of this verse, like the end of the last ones, echoes the Qaddish.
 “Thy will be done” is not found in the Gospel according to Luke’s version of this prayer.
-The Christians view Kingdom is a metaphor for the Kingdom of God that the Jewish messiah was meant to bring.
-From a Muslims understanding, it is the call of ma’rifah, the recognition that all Creation is His Kingdom, that He is Malik al-Mulk.
+The Christians view “Kingdom” is a metaphor for the Kingdom of God that the Jewish messiah was meant to bring.
+From a Muslim understanding, it is the call of ma’rifah, the recognition that all Creation is His Kingdom, that He is Malik al-Mulk.
 The Christians also debate over eschatological aspect of the third petition.
 The Will of God is apparent to the Muslim.
 It is what is.
-There cannot be two wills since then, there would be two god and that is impossible.
+There cannot be two wills since then, there would be two gods and that is impossible.
 God is Manifest and His Will is Apparent.
 Everything is as He Wills and this petition is a subscription to that Will.

-The eleventh verse the third one of the Lord’s Prayer.
+The eleventh verse, the third one of the Lord’s Prayer.
 This brief verse contains the fourth petition to God.
-This petition marks a change the character of the prayer.
+This petition marks a change in the character of the prayer.
 The first three petitions called for the glory of God in the second person.
-This petition, and the two that follow, call for personal needs to be met in the second person plural.
+This petition, and the two that follow, call for personal needs to be met in the second-person plural.
 The manner of this is similar to Surah al-Fatihah when the verses shifts from oblique discourse, mentioning Allah (s.w.t.) as the third person in the first four verses of Surah al-Fatihah, to direct discourse, addressing Him directly from the fifth verse onwards.
 It has moved from the Absent to the Present.

-With regards the mention of bread, the most basic and literal is the need for bread in basic life and survival.
+With regard to the mention of bread, the most basic and literal is the need for bread is basic life and survival.
 In this era, bread was the most important food, especially for the poor and dispossessed segments of society that Jesus (a.s.) referenced frequently in the Sermon on the Mount.
 But that is at the most literal understanding.
 There is a deeper spiritual understanding as a metaphor, of God as the Provider for everyone of everything.
 It is the acknowledgement that our rizq is in His Hand.

 The Christians also possible to read an eschatological message into the verse.
 In the New Testament, bread is a common symbol of eschatological blessedness, linked to the manna Provided by God to the Israelites during Exodus.
 “Bread”, thus, represents the Reward the faithful can expect from God at the end of times.
 This understanding was popular in the early church.
 The Catholic Church interprets this verse as referencing the bread of the Last Supper and the Eucharist.
 But nowhere in the Gospel is there a reference to the rituals of the Eucharist.
 Historically, the ritual only developed some time after the Gospels were written.

-The word rendered as “daily”, is “epiousios.
-Epiousios is a unique Greek word as recorded in the Gospel according to Matthew here, and the Gospel according to Luke:
+The word, rendered as “daily”, is “epiousios”.
+“Epiousios” is a unique Greek word as recorded in the Gospel according to Matthew here, and the Gospel according to Luke:

 Luke 11:3